jorgelmunozp/react-casino/README.md

 ## Description

-This project consists of the development of a billing application for a cinema
+This project consists of the development of a casino games application

 * It was developed with JavaScript, Html, and Css in React Js